Would you trust advice from a business book – or the Web?

 The book chronicles the stories of people who started up their own business with almost no money and shows how they became successful.
 Chris collected details on more than 1500 start-ups before writing the book – a very sizable sample.
 He then selected 50 stories for the book.
 He introduces those stories with the following comment: “Our story is about people who start their own microbusinesses without investment, without employees, and often without much of an idea of what they’re doing.
 They almost never have a formal business plan, and they often don’t have a plan at all besides “Try this out and see what happens.”

 He was later interviewed on the book’s Amazon page by Gretchen Rubin:

 GR: You give some controversial advice: you don’t need a business plan, you don’t need to spend too much time planning, you don’t need a large amount of money to launch, and you don’t need special skills or expertise.
 What do you say to people who disagree?

 CB: I’d say the proof is found in everyone who has made it happen.
 My hope is that this book will serve as a blueprint for many more success stories, just like the unconventional and unexpected entrepreneurs I talked to from all over the world.

-So – here we have a best-selling business author who’s taken the time and effort to get a sample of 1500 business owners, and has gone to the trouble of identifying exactly how they achieved successes.
-What could possible go wrong by acting on that advice?
+So – here we have a best-selling business author who’s taken the time and effort to get a sample of 1500 business owners and has gone to the trouble of identifying exactly how they achieved successes.
+What could possibly go wrong by acting on that advice?
 The answer is: pretty much everything.